esaruoho/paketti-manual/README.md

 ---
-### 2024-11-06 - esaruoho

-Improvement: "Select Instrument" numbering is now 00 instead of "0" - allowing for better discoverability.
+### 2024-11-06 - Improvement: "Select Instrument" numbering is now 00 instead of "0" - allowing for better discoverability.
 ![](attachments/2024-11-06_Screenshot_2024-11-06_at_22.29.20.png)

 ---
-### 2024-11-06 - esaruoho

-Improvement: "select specific track" numbering is now 01 instead of 1 - better discoverability.
+### 2024-11-06 - Improvement: "select specific track" numbering is now 01 instead of 1 - better discoverability.
 ![](attachments/2024-11-06_Screenshot_2024-11-06_at_22.31.35.png)

 ---
-### 2024-11-06 - esaruoho

-Improvement: Nudge Slice 01-32 is now 01-32 instead of 1-32 , better discoverability
+### 2024-11-06 - Improvement: Nudge Slice 01-32 is now 01-32 instead of 1-32 , better discoverability
 ![](attachments/2024-11-06_Screenshot_2024-11-06_at_22.32.22.png)

 ---
-### 2024-11-06 - esaruoho

-Improvement: Set Global LPB is now 001 instead of 1 onwards - better discoverability
+### 2024-11-06 - Improvement: Set Global LPB is now 001 instead of 1 onwards - better discoverability
 ![](attachments/2024-11-06_Screenshot_2024-11-06_at_22.34.00.png)

 ---
-### 2024-11-06 - esaruoho

-Improvement: Set Phrase LPB is now 3 digits instead of 1, for better discoverability
+### 2024-11-06 - Improvement: Set Phrase LPB is now 3 digits instead of 1, for better discoverability
 ![](attachments/2024-11-06_Screenshot_2024-11-06_at_22.36.24.png)

 ---
 ### 2024-11-06 - esaruoho